kurartur/rb/README.md

 ![Architecture](https://github.com/kurartur/rb/blob/master/arch.png?raw=true)

 **rb-importer** - Spring Boot application with a REST controller which receives messages from providers (hotels).
 Received messages are put into *rb-importer-queue*.
+Multiple instances can run at the same time.

 **rb-sync** - Spring Boot application with a listener that listens to *rb-importer-queue* for messages.
 Assume that providers message include provider ID and message's sequence number which is unique for that provider.
 By using sequence number rb-sync will put messages into *rb-consumer-queue* in correct order.
+Only one instance can run at a time.

 ![Flow](https://github.com/kurartur/rb/blob/master/flow.png?raw=true)

 **rb-consumer** - Spring Boot application that listens to *rb-consumer-queue* and processes received messages.
+Only one instance can run at a time.

 **JMS broker** - JMS provider with *rb-impoter-queue* and *rb-consumer-queue*.
 [RabbitMQ](https://www.rabbitmq.com/) is used in this example.